 derived concentration standard (DCS): The concentration of a radionuclide in air or water that, under conditions of continuous exposure for one year by a single pathway (e.g., air inhalation or immersion, water ingestion), would result in an effective dose of 100 mrem (1 mSv).
-DOE O 458.1, "Radiation Protection of the Public and the Environment," establishes this limit, and DOE Standard DOE-STD-1196-2011, "Derived Concentration Technical Standard," provides the numerical values of DCSs.
+DOE O 458.1, "Radiation Protection of the Public and the Environment," establishes this limit, and Department of Energy (DOE) Standard DOE-STD-1196-2022, "Derived Concentration Technical Standard," provides the numerical values of DCSs.